sammcgeown/vra-cli/CONTRIBUTING.md

-# Contributing to code-stream-cli
+# Contributing to vra-cli

 Welcome!
-The code-stream-cli project team welcomes contributions from the community.
-Before you start working with code-stream-cli, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+The vra-cli project team welcomes contributions from the community.
+Before you start working with vra-cli, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 You can either add the signature manually (Signed-off-by: John Doe <john.doe@email.com>) or use git commit --signoff.

 # Logging Bugs